-Menlo-Atherton High School is a public high school in Wadmalaw Island.
+Menlo-Atherton High School is a public high school in North Fair Oaks.
 The principal of Menlo-Atherton High School is Matthew Zito, who can be contacted at email@example.com.
-1,945 students attend Menlo-Atherton High School and identify primarily as Asian; Black, non-Hispanic; and Pacific Islander.
-17% of the Menlo-Atherton High School students have "limited English proficiency."
-31% of the 1,945 students here are paying reduced lunch prices.
-The student to teacher ratio at Menlo-Atherton High School is 18:1.
+2,000 students go to Menlo-Atherton High School and identify as Multiracial, Native Hawaiian or Other Pacific Islander, and Hispanic.
+19% of the Menlo-Atherton High School students are "limited in English proficiency."
+36% of the 2,000 students here have subsidized lunches.
+The ratio of students to teachers at Menlo-Atherton High School is 18:1.
 Menlo School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts